April is National Arab American Heritage Month, honoring the contributions of Arab Americans and recognizing Arab culture.

 Other Words for Home by Jasmine Warga

 “How would you feel if you had to leave half of your family and all your friends behind in a country that is at war?
-Jude and her mother do this when they leave Syria without her father or brother because town that they live in has become violent.
+Jude and her mother do this when they leave Syria without her father or brother because the town that they live in has become violent.
 At first America is fast, loud, and confusing and Jude must navigate this new world.
 She also needs to come to terms with the uncertainty of not knowing what is happening to her family and friends back home.
 This middle grade novel in verse is about family and friendships and is an amazing look into a child’s refugee experience.
 I loved Jude and how I really got to know her world.
 Highly recommend!”
 Recommended for grades 4-8

 – Lesley, Children’s Programming Specialist